The Solstik Project is a globally-focused, connected-culture initiative that supports civic, economic, and cultural development efforts.

 As the Sun illuminates our world and sustains life, Solstik radiates the force of light into today's modern and connected culture.

-He is proud to have performed his original acoustic piano compositions on college campuses.
-In 2011, he published those works on the album called The Solstik Project Water.
-It's available on iTunes, Spotify and Amazon.
+He's performed his original acoustic piano compositions on college campuses.
+In 2011, he published those works on the Solstik Project titled, Water, which is available on iTunes, Spotify, and Amazon.

 Derran was the lead singer in a rock/rap band that performed regularly on the world renowned 6th St. corridor in Austin, TX.
 He also produces the music you'll find in the Solstik videos and on the website's music page.